-Glenn Moore, of GM Moore & Associates, is pleased to announce that his appeal to The Planning Inspectorate, on behalf of client’s requiring an annex for their carer, has been successful.
+GM Moore & Associates, is pleased to announce that their appeal to The Planning Inspectorate, on behalf of client’s requiring an annex for their carer, has been successful.
 The property, in Lower Dicker, was subject to a non-determination appeal when Wealden District Council’s Planning Department did not respond to his original application within the required eight-week period.

-The Planning Inspectorate has now delivered their decision and Glenn is pleased to say the inspector has found in favour of his client.
+The Planning Inspectorate has now delivered their decision and the inspector has found in favour of his client.
 They can now build their much-needed carer annex, which in turn will allow them to stay in their family home.

 “It’s a shame we had to get to this position.
 My client truly needs this extension.
 What concerns me is, without my understanding of planning law, my client’s may have just given up when their initial plan was rejected.
 That would have been wrong; the Planning Inspector has specifically said that some of the assumptions made in that initial assessment by planners are incorrect, especially in relation to traffic.
 This plan will actually reduce the number of journeys and therefore reduce pollution.

 “Thankfully, on this occasion, sense has prevailed and my client’s can stay in their home.”

 To enquire about this News Article please contact the business directly.« Back to Chamber Hub